 Inside the church, all parts of the building, including the sacristy and the room in the ground floor of the tower, were topped with cross vaults.
 In the nave and chancel their ribs were fastened with bosses of plant forms, while in the transept they were decorated with figural sculptures.
 A bust of a woman with a miter, a bearded man and four male heads were created there.
 Probably these bosses presented Princess Hedwig, her husband Henry the Bearded and their four grandsons: Bolesław II, Conrad I of Głogów, Henry III and Władysław, Archbishop of Salzburg.
 The ribs were springing from the shafts which were led to the floor (transept corners, eastern bay of the nave) or hung on half-columns with corbels.
 The capitals of the half-columns received a lot of variety: from completely smooth to endowed with complex floral motifs.
 One of the corbels was decorated with a figural sculpture with three male heads, on which the artist sought to convey the individual expression of faces.
 On the southern wall of the chancel there was a recess inserted, while in the sacristy there was a stone piscina and a fireplace built.

-In the first half of the fourteenth century, a two-bay, vaulted aisle was added from the north side of the church, and the passage between the transept and the room in the ground floor of the tower was pierced through the chapel located there at that time.
-In this way, the western part of the church created a kind of three-aisle hall structure.
-In order to strengthen the tower in its southern corner, two buttresses were erected.
+In the first half of the fourteenth century, a two-bay aisle was added from the north side of the church, and the passage between the transept and the room in the ground floor of the tower was pierced through the chapel located there at that time.
+In this way, the western part of the church formed a three-aisle, hall building.
+In order to strengthen the tower, two buttresses were erected in its southern corner.
+Inside, the northern aisle was covered with two bays of a cross-rib vault, fastened with bosses representing the coats of arms of the Jawor and Świdnica Piasts.

 Czerner O., Rozpędowski J., Bolków i Świny, Wrocław 1960.